AiHiPUniversity/unlock-protocol-wordpress-plugin-community-edition/docs/docs/showcase/README.md

 ---
-title: Introduction
+title: Showcase
-description: Introduction to Unlock DAO governance.
+description: Showcase of a sample Wordpress website using Unlock Protocol integration.
 sidebar_position: 1
 ---

-# Introduction
+## Unlock + Wordpress Websites Showcase

 Get inspired by others whom have implemented unlock protocol into their wordpress website